Understanding marketing psychology and buyer behavior is crucial for gaining a competitive edge

 Malcolm Gladwell: Choice, happiness and spaghetti sauce

-Author Malcolm Gladwell does a deep dive into spaghetti sauce to illustrate the behavior and psychology behind consumers when faced with choices.
+Author Malcolm Gladwell looks into spaghetti sauce.
+All to illustrate the behavior and psychology behind consumers when faced with choices.
+Very interesting.

 Marketing Psychology Books

 This book is regarded by many as the tome on understanding behavioral psychology and how to apply it to marketing and consumers.

 Pre-Suasion by Robert Cialdini

 It’s this book that will take you deeper into the behavior of your leads and actually help you begin influencing them before they even interact with your marketing efforts.
 A dynamite follow-up to Influence and I’ve reviewed it here.

 Decoding the New Customer Mind by Kit Yarrow